browserengineering/book/book/animations.md

 Why is it that flattening a recursive display list into paint chunks is possible?
 After all, visual effects in the DOM really are nested.

-The answer is that the paint chunk concept is indeed sound for the purpose of overlap testing, but the implementation of `Browser.draw` in this section is incorrect for the case of nested visual effects (such as if there is a composited animation on a DOM element underneath another one).
+In fact, the implementation of `Browser.draw` in this section is incorrect for the case of nested visual effects (such as if there is a composited animation on a DOM element underneath another one).
 To fix it requires determining the necessary "draw hierarchy" of `CompositedLayer`s into